zaius/docs/lib/learn/basics/04_using-the-web-interface.md

 and deploys, and who are the top builders within your team.

-A specific build page for an application shows the steps that were executed for that *pipeline run*, and of course if this build has passed or failed.
+A specific build page for an application shows the steps that were run for that *pipeline execution*, and of course if this build has passed or failed.

 ![image](/images/build-deploy.png)